gchq/stroom-docs/content/en/community/dev-guide/stroom-in-an-ide.md

 If you make any changes to the Java code in `-client` or `-shared` modules then in order for them to be hot loaded into the Javascript code you simply need to refresh the browser.
 This will trigger Super Dev Mode to recompile any changed code.

-If you have make significant code changes, e.g. moving/renaming classes then GWT can get confused so you may need to run the _gwtDraftCompile_ and/or _gwtClean_ gradle tasks followed by _gwtSuperDevMode_.
+If you have made significant code changes, e.g. moving/renaming classes then GWT can get confused so you may need to run the _gwtDraftCompile_ and/or _gwtClean_ gradle tasks followed by _gwtSuperDevMode_.

 ### Debugging GWT UI code